Kin-Protocol/Kin-Protocol/README.md

 ## Slashing

 All good governance systems need a way to hold people accountable for their actions.
 Anyone who is staking will be individually responsible, will reap the rewards but may also be subject to consequnces via a maximum slash rate.
-This creates individual responsibility amongst stakeholders.
-If a governance vote is deemed a failure after its implementation and requires resources to rectify a portion of the staked kin can be slashed to rectify the damage caused by a failure. **Slashing does not exist but will be decided upon and introduced in a KIP**
+The goal of the slashing is to maintain solvency of the protocol and the Kin reserves.
+Stakers could forfeit up to a certain percentage of their stake to the protocol. **Slashing does not currently exist but will be decided upon and introduced in a KIP**

 ## Burning